vdukhovni/danecheck/README.md

-Each MX host is expected to have TLSA records, an SMTP connection is made to each address of each such MX host (with the '-A' option connections are made to all MX hosts).
-A TLS handshake is performed to retrieve the hosts's certificate chain which is verified against the DNS TLSA RRs If anything is unavailable, insecure or wrong, a non-zero exit code is returned.
+Each MX host is expected to have TLSA records, an SMTP connection is made to each address of each such MX host (with the '-A' option connections are also made to MX hosts that don't have DNSSEC-signd TLSA records).
+A TLS handshake is performed to retrieve the host's certificate chain, which is verified against the DNS TLSA RRs.
+If anything is unavailable, insecure or wrong, a non-zero exit code is returned.

-The '-D' option can be used multiple times to skip SMTP connections to MX hosts that are expected to be down.
+The '-D' option can be used zero or more  times to skip SMTP connections to MX hosts that are expected to be down.
 The '-U' option inverts the action of the '-D' option, and connects to only those MX hosts that are specified via the '-D' option (none if no such hosts are specified).

-Reserved addresses include the address blocks from the IANA IPv4 and IPv6 special purpose address registries:
+Some "reserved" MX host addresses are assumed invalid and not tested by default.
+The command will report a non-zero exit status when these are encountered.
+The reserved addresses are the address blocks from the IANA IPv4 and IPv6 special purpose address registries:

 * [IPv4 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv4-special-registry)
 * [IPv6 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv6-special-registry)